khanh8a4ntp/Emotion-Recognition-YOLOv12/README.md

 - **Gemini API**: Requires a valid API key for the chatbot to function
 - **Confidence Threshold**: Adjustable via the UI (default: 5%) to control detection sensitivity

+---

-## Notes
+## 📝 Notes

-- The YOLO model must be trained or fine-tuned for emotion detection to recognize the supported emotions accurately.
+- The YOLOv12 model must be trained or fine-tuned for emotion detection to recognize the supported emotions accurately.
 - Real-time detection can be resource-intensive; ensure your system has sufficient CPU/GPU resources.
 - The chatbot requires an active internet connection and a valid Gemini API key to operate.

+---

-## Contributing
+## 🤝 Contributing

 We welcome contributions!
 To contribute: